ADITYAN0702/OMNIFY_ASSIGNMENT_WEATHER_APPLICATION/README.md

 pip install -r requirements.txt
 ```

-3.
+3.To add your Openweathermap API go to ```weather-api/weather_project/weather_api/views.py``` and add your API under api variable

-3. To create all the migrations file and apply the migrations run
+4. To create all the migrations file and apply the migrations run
 ```
 python3 manage.py makemigrations
 python3 manage.py migrate
 ```

-4. To create an admin user to run this App.
+5. To create an admin user to run this App.
 On the terminal, type the following command and provide username, password and email for the admin user
 ```
  python3 manage.py createsuperuser
  ```

-5. Running the Backend Server
+6. Running the Backend Server
 ```
 python manage.py runserver
 ```

-6. Open a new terminal in weather-app directory and run the application using the following commands
+7. Open a new terminal in weather-app directory and run the application using the following commands
 ```
 npm install
 npm install axios